School Counseling Practicum IIBack to Course Guide

-- Evaluating and understanding culture specific issues including gender, race, ethnicity, socio-cultural, and physically challenged individuals in school settings.
+- Evaluating and understanding culture-specific issues including gender, race, ethnicity, socio-cultural, and physically challenged individuals in school settings.

-- Understanding human development and providing a comprehensive developmental guidance and counseling that encourages all learners to achieve their full potential.
+- Understanding human development and providing comprehensive developmental guidance and counseling that encourages all learners to achieve their full potential.

 - Understanding the effects of environmental factors on learners’ development and design strategies to assist in the learning process.